Automating Composites: How FibreLINE Differs From Any Other Method

 High Rate Layup on a New Scale

 At the core of FibreLINE, are two innovative end effectors, FibreFORM and FibreROLL.
-Both can layup very large plies of carbon fibre and other composite material, placing them into the designated mold in record time.
+Both can layup extremely large plies of carbon fibre and other composite material and place them into the designated mould with aerospace grade level accuracy.
 By bringing together such large multi layer plies so quickly and precisely, FibreLINE dramatically reduces the number of pieces needed to make a composite part or component (for example taking an aircraft wing down from 150,000 pieces to c.150).
-FibreLINE offers vast opportunities to drive efficiency into the downstream assembly process when compared with other state-of-the-art automation methods such as AFP.
-By delivering high rate preforming and a radical increase in composite material deposition rates into just one set of mold tools with one set of tolerances, it significantly reduces complexity and time compared to AFP processes that need to use multiple mold tools with resulting combinations of tolerances, in order to achieve a comparable rate.
-FibreLINE means less shimming and assembly processes, ultimately saving time and resource for the manufacturer in this regard.

 FibreFORM uses high flow vacuum generator grippers that can form the composite sheets into a wide range of shapes including concave, convex and omega double curvature profiles modelled with 5th order polynomials.
-It does this, where necessary, to match the highly complex geometric surfaces of the mold, placing the ply precisely on the surface without damaging the material.
+It does this, where necessary, to match the highly complex geometric surfaces of the mould, placing the ply precisely on the surface without damaging the material.
 FibreFORM is unique in this regard – no other comparable automated gripper system can pick such large plies off a cutting table or kitting storage system and manipulate them into extremely complex 3D shapes for a single piece layup onto the matching complex mold shape.
 Traditional manual layup is unable handle such large pieces in such a delicate and precise way.
 FibreFORM can achieve a material deposition rate of 200 kg per hour and beyond, alongside a positional repeatability of ± 2mm.
-As a result, the laminate is made in record time.
-There is no need for realignment, readjustment or replacement of material damaged during the layup process.
+It can pick, form and place plies beyond 30 metres if necessary.
+The laminate is made in record time and there is no need for realignment, readjustment or replacement of material damaged during the layup process.

 FibreROLL is an automation system that uses interchangeable storage rollers, to pick and place plies up to 5 metres wide and 20 metres long, with a relatively small footprint.
 FibreROLL has a core roller which can be used as a storage solution for large dry fibre rolls and the system can also be fitted with integrated tacking.
 It is applicable for layup onto tools with less complex geometric surfaces and can be used in the manufacture of wind turbine blades in the renewable energy industry and for spars and sections of the fuselage in aerospace.
 Recently achieving a material deposition rate in excess of 350 kg per hour in breakthrough trials, there is no other comparable system in the world that can achieve this rate.